-• A Ph.D. in Statistics or Data Science, or a Ph.D. in Mathematics with a thesis topic in Statistics, Data Science, or a related field (degree expected or earned by August 2021).
+• A Ph.D. in Statistics or Data Science, or a Ph.D. in Mathematics with a thesis topic in Statistics, Data Science, or a related field (degree earned by the start of the appointment).

-• At least two years of experience teaching undergraduate statistics and/or mathematics (may include graduate TA experience).
+• Background and/or experience necessary to teach undergraduate statistics and/or mathematics (may include graduate TA experience).

 • A demonstrated commitment to excellence in undergraduate teaching and student success.